-How & why I quit my TV job to invest in real estate full-time
+How I quit my TV job to run a full time real estate business

 Why I quit...

 The singular most important reason I quit: I want to do what I want, when I want, how I want, with who I want.